sjliu68/Remote-Sensing-Image-Classification/README.md

 test time (s) | 13| - | - | - | - |
 OA (%) | 72.77 | - | - | - | - |

-The experiments are based on Keras with TensorFlow backend using 5 samples per class with augmentation, conducted on a machine equipped with Intel i5-8500, GTX1060 5G and 32G RAM.
+The experiments are based on Keras with TensorFlow backend using **5 samples per class with augmentation**, conducted on a machine equipped with Intel i5-8500, GTX1060 5G and 32G RAM.
 The OA is of raw classification averaged from 10 Monte Carlo runs.

 ## To do
 - Add PyTorch implementation of DBMA and ResNet99_avg